 You'll have access to the online course for as long as we're in business. :)

-When you've gotten about halfway through the course material, you'll start slowly with the teaching practicum part, and you'll have a variety of cohort group assignments related to that.
+Practice Teaching: When you've gotten about halfway through the course material, you'll start slowly with the teaching practicum part, and you'll have a variety of cohort group assignments related to that.

 Yes.
 This is a Yoga Alliance qualified 200 hour Teacher Training.
-You must register and pay for membership with YA, and once you complete all prerequisite and course materials with Heart of Sound, you can send request to YA for the certification.
+You must register and pay for membership with YA, and once you complete all course materials with Heart of Sound, you can send request to YA for the certification.

 Attending a 5-day Retreat into the Heart of Sound is normally a prerequisite to taking our in-person teacher training.
 For the online version of the TT, the 5-day Retreat is included in the curriculum.